The RA-47X high-speed linear actuator provides reliable control to the new propulsion system by South African manufacturer Caudwell Marine

 Caudwell Marine is a Cape Town-based manufacturer of high performance racing and recreational marine engines, with a drive for pushing the boundaries of innovative engineering in everything they do.
 Leading the industry with award-winning technology and designs, Caudwell Marine outboards provide features and benefits that make boating more enjoyable.
-Its solutions offer clean technology and fuel efficiency while providing power and low-maintenance in its compact design.
+Their solutions offer clean technology and fuel efficiency while providing power and low-maintenance in its compact design.

 OPTIMAL ACTUATOR DESIGN FOR A MARINE APPLICATION HIGH IN DEMAND

-|Power supply||12 VDC|
+|Power Supply||12 VDC|

-|Max. thrust||1000 N|
+|Max.
+Load||1,000 N|

-|Max. speed||Up to 70 mm/s|
+|Max.
+Speed||Up to 70 mm/s|

-|Stroke length||40 mm|
+|Stroke Length||40 mm|

-|Compact design||240.5 mm|
+|Compact Design||240.5 mm|

-|Limit switch||At stroke endpoints|
+|Limit Switch||At stroke endpoints|